Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 Blepharoplasty + Rhinoplasty

 In some patients, a large or disproportionate nose diverts attention from the eyes.
-Correcting both in the same surgery creates a facial harmony superior to isolated treatment.
+Correcting both in the same surgery creates a natural facial balance superior to isolated treatment.

 Blepharoplasty + Non-Surgical Treatments